whtakeda/tamagatchi_app/README.md

 https://blooming-stream-6851.herokuapp.com/

 ##Description
 It's part entertainment and part message board.
-Peforming regular message board functions such as posting and having your posts upvoted by others will level up your TamaGAtchi.
+Performing regular message board functions such as posting and having your posts upvoted by others will level up your TamaGAtchi.
 Eventuall you'll be able to battle other TamaGAtchis, and have new ways to level up as more features are added to the message board.

 ##Installation/Getting Started